sambetikiran/c-programming/threads.md

         }
 }
 ```
-## Write a program where the main thread waits for a child thread using pthread_join().
+## 3.Write a program where the main thread waits for a child thread using pthread_join().
 ```c
 #include<stdio.h>
 #include<pthread.h>